 If more information, including the fact that the authorities were dealing with high levels of uncertainty, had been shared with the population, it would have been easier to shift people’s behaviour sooner, days, perhaps even a week earlier, said Kiefer.

 Laurent Kaiser, the head of infectious diseases at Geneva’s HUG hospital, was highlighted as someone who was open about the situation and spelt out the risks and high levels of uncertainty around the disease.
 He expressed this in interviews with the media at the time.

 Trying to avoid public fear by conveying comforting but premature conclusions in the face of high uncertainty can easily backfire.
 High uncertainty increases the risk of being wrong, something which can undermine trust.

-In addition, the emotional whiplash that comes from a message quickly shifting from, everything is fine to its actually quite deadly and we don’t know who’s infected, can induce far greater fear than openly declaring up front that you don’t yet know.
+In addition, the emotional whiplash that comes from a message quickly shifting from, everything is fine to admissions that an unknown number of people are infected, can induce far greater fear than openly declaring up front that you don’t yet know.